JJSwigut/EvenTide/README.md

   fetches information from the
-  [WorldTides API](https://www.worldtides.info/apidocs) and then relies on [NOAA](https://tidesandcurrents.noaa.gov/) for realtime and forcasted tidal based on station location.
+  [WorldTides API](https://www.worldtides.info/apidocs) and then relies on [NOAA](https://tidesandcurrents.noaa.gov/) for realtime and forcasted tidal data based on station location.

 # Tech
 <h5>Material Design</h5> For predictable, well-designed and